The Hero of Fort Sumter – Patrolman Peter Hart

 Introduction:

-This is the story of the heroic action of a New York City (NYC) Police Officer who was a veteran soldier.
-His name was known to every American as a national hero who played an integral role in the first battle of the Civil War.
+This is the story of the heroic action of New York City (NYC) police officer, Patrolman Peter Hart, who was a veteran soldier, and whose name was known to every American as a National Hero for having played an integral role in the first battle of the Civil War.
 The heroic act that he performed caused the patriotic, enthusiastic support for the United States during the war, and beyond.
-Unfortunately, his name, and the act he performed, has escaped police historians and the Police Department of the City of New York.
+Unfortunately, with the passage of time, his name, and the act he performed, has escaped police historians and the Police Department of the City of New York.

 The time has come to shed a bright light on this gallant, trustworthy, and faithful officer’s story.